redchamps/clean-admin-menu/README.md

 > composer require redchamps/module-clean-admin-menu

+## Configuration

+Various settings to tweak the extension behaviour are located under admin path

+> Store > Configuration > Extensions > RedChamps > Clean Admin Menu

+## Contributions

 Contributions are more than welcome :-)

-Please visit our store https://redchamps.com for more free/paid extensions from us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) details.

+Please visit our store https://redchamps.com for more free/paid extensions from us.